Hypertrophic cardiomyopathy: Implantable pacemaker or defibrillator

 The use of a pacemaker has been advocated in a subset of individuals, to cause asynchronous contraction of the left ventricle.
 Since the pacemaker activates the interventricular septum before the left ventricular free wall, the gradient across the left ventricular outflow tract may decrease.
 This form of treatment has been shown to provide less relief of symptoms and less of a reduction in the left ventricular outflow tract gradient when compared to surgical myectomy.
 Technological advancements have also led to the development of a dual-chamber pacemaker, which is only turned on when needed (in contrast to a regular pacemaker which provides a constant stimulus).
 Although the dual-chamber pacemaker has been shown to decrease ventricular outflow tract obstruction, experimental trials have found only a few individuals with improved symptoms.
 Researchers suspect that these reports of improved symptoms are due to a placebo effect.

 The procedure includes an incision on the anterolateral area below the clavicle.
 Two leads are then inserted; one into the right atrium and the other into the right ventricular apex via the subclavian veins.
 Once in place, they are secured and attached to the generator which will remain inside the fascia, anterior to the pectoral muscle.
 Complications of this procedure include infection, electrical lead, and generator malfunction which will require replacement.

-For people with HCM who exhibit one or more of the major risk factors for sudden cardiac death, an implantable cardioverter-defibrillator (ICD) or a combination pacemaker/ICD all-in-one unit may be recommended as an appropriate precaution.
+For people with hypertrophic cardiomyopathy who exhibit one or more of the major risk factors for sudden cardiac death, an implantable cardioverter-defibrillator (ICD) or a combination pacemaker/ICD all-in-one unit may be recommended as an appropriate precaution.
 In 2014, European Society of Cardiology suggested a practical risk score to calculate that risk.

 Cardiac transplantation

 In cases that are unresponsive to all other forms of treatment, cardiac transplantation is one option.
 It is also the only treatment available for end-stage heart failure.
-Studies have indicated a seven-year survival rate of 94% in people with HCM after transplantation.
+Studies have indicated a seven-year survival rate of 94% in people with hypertrophic cardiomyopathy after transplantation.

 Prognosis

-The annual mortality rate in those with HCM is 1%.
-70% of those with HCM have a left ventricular outflow tract obstruction (HOCM).
+The annual mortality rate in those with hypertrophic cardiomyopathy is 1%.
+70% of those with hypertrophic cardiomyopathy have a left ventricular outflow tract obstruction (HOCM).

-A family history of sudden cardiac death, left ventricular wall thickness greater than 30 milimeters, an aneurysm at the left ventricular apex, unexplained syncope (passing out) multiple episodes of sustained ventricular tachycardia, late gadolinium enhancement on cardiac MRI (a marker of heart muscle fibrosis or scar formation) and a left ventricular ejection fraction of less than 50% are all risk factors for sudden cardiac death in HCM.
-The incidence of sudden cardiac in those older than 60 with HCM is rare.
+A family history of sudden cardiac death, left ventricular wall thickness greater than 30 milimeters, an aneurysm at the left ventricular apex, unexplained syncope (passing out), multiple episodes of sustained ventricular tachycardia, late gadolinium enhancement on cardiac MRI (a marker of heart muscle fibrosis or scar formation) and a left ventricular ejection fraction of less than 50% are all risk factors for sudden cardiac death in hypertrophic cardiomyopathy.
+The incidence of sudden cardiac death in those older than 60 with hypertrophic cardiomyopathy is rare.

-About 25% of those with symptomatic HCM have atrial fibrillation (in which the atrial chambers of the heart beat irregularly, and sometimes rapidly).
-Those with HCM and atrial fibrillation have a worse prognosis, partly due to the loss of the contribution of atrial contractility to heart function and the fast heart rate impairing ventricular filling.
+About 25% of those with symptomatic hypertrophic cardiomyopathy have atrial fibrillation (in which the atrial chambers of the heart beat irregularly, and sometimes rapidly).
+Those with hypertrophic cardiomyopathy and atrial fibrillation have a worse prognosis, partly due to the loss of the contribution of atrial contractility to heart function and the fast heart rate impairing ventricular filling.